LukeTillman/blog/src/_posts/datastax-graph-and-studio-with-docker-compose.md

 We told Studio to connect using our service name (dse) as the hostname, so where is it getting the hostname `examples_dse_1.examples_default` from?
 It looks like somewhere along the line, our dse hostname is getting resolved to `examples_dse_1.examples_default`.
-We can test this theory out real quick by doing an `nslookup dse` inside our Studio container:
+We can test this theory out real quick by doing an `nslookup dse` inside our running Studio container:

 ```
 > docker-compose exec studio nslookup dse